Associate Professor, Dr. Tran Thanh Nam. (Photo: NVCC) |

 Gen Z is living in a world of information overload, where the knowledge that humanity produces every day exceeds human capacity to absorb.
 This leads to confusion about what to learn and how to learn so that it does not "expire" before "retiring".

 The rate of children in society with symptoms of attention deficit hyperactivity disorder in the community is increasing at 11% and tends to increase in the coming years.
-Prioritizing reaction speed also leads to the consequence of a decrease in critical thinking ability and empathy.
+Prioritizing reaction speed also leads to the consequence of reduced critical thinking ability and empathy.
 Therefore, today's youth are easily manipulated by fake news, untrue news, easily lose control due to misunderstandings, easily transform negative emotions into cyber violence due to lack of empathy for each other in the digital environment.

 As digital citizens, Gen Z also worries about the risk that technological advances will make their roles redundant.
-(Source: DDK)
+(Source: DDK) |

-Adapting to the labor market's elimination
+Adapting to labor market elimination

 With the incredible development of artificial intelligence, the career world of Gen Z is becoming increasingly uncertain, anxiety and confusion are inevitable.
 Therefore, Gen Z needs to set goals for learning and developing themselves comprehensively, becoming a confident individual (in both knowledge and integration skills), a self-directed citizen (ability to think critically and have opinions on social realities), a responsible person (behaving according to good values) and having a spirit of dedication (willing to participate in volunteer activities to help the community).